urilivshits/pageinference/.user/context.md

 <!-- Document all significant technical choices and architectural decisions (no timestamps) -->

 <!--
-DO NOT DELETE THESE EXAMPLES - They serve as a format guide
+DO NOT DELETE OR MODIFY THESE EXAMPLES - They serve as a format guide

 - **[Architecture Pattern]** Implemented [pattern name] for [purpose] to enhance [benefit].
 - **[Framework Selection]** Adopted [Framework Name] for [component] to improve [benefit].